-Deloitte found that travel and seeing the world was at the top of 57% of millennials’ list of aspirations, while 46% were more attracted to making a positive impact in their communities or society than in having children and starting families (39%).
+Deloitte found that travel and seeing the world was at the top of 57% of Millennials’ list of aspirations.
+COVID-19 may have put the brakes on their ability to travel — but only temporarily.
+Furthermore, 46% of Millennials are more attracted to making a positive impact in their communities or society than in having children and starting families (39%).

 The report states:

 “Generally, millennials think their ambitions are achievable.
 But for many, their dreams have been delayed by financial or other constraints.”

 The desire to work flexibly and move away from rigid 9-5 structures shows that the Millennial workforce value workplace freedom and flexibility much more than previous generations.

 Now that we’re experiencing the world’s biggest home-working experiment, how does that research hold up?

 According to research from Vitality Group, a health and wellness firm, COVID-19 is taking its toll on the world’s largest generation.
 While working remotely during the health crisis, 1 in 3 Millennials are reporting lower productivity than usual, and around 25% are feeling a decreased employer connectivity.

 Therefore it’s important for employers to provide an environment where people feel valued and trusted, and to provide the flexibility and freedom to allow them to do their best work — whenever, and wherever — that may be.
 We know that when planned and managed correctly, remote work can significantly improve productivity and retention.
 During the current situation, it’s mission-critical for leaders to provide the support and structure their Millennial workforce needs.